cemac/LIFD_ConvolutionalNeuralNetworks/README.md

 This notebook is designed to run on a laptop with no special hardware required therefore recommended to do a local installation as outlined in the repository [howtorun](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS/howtorun.md) and [jupyter_notebooks](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS/jupyter_notebooks.md) sections.

-These notebooks require some additional data from the [VolcNet](https://github.com/matthew-gaddes/VolcNet) repository
+These notebooks require some additional data from the [VolcNet](https://github.com/matthew-gaddes/VolcNet) repository.

 If you have cloned already without the `--recurse` flag then in your gitbash or terminal please run the following code in the LIFD_ENV_ML_NOTEBOOKS directory via the terminal(mac or Linux)  or git bash (windows)